 The school day begins at 7:50 a.m.
 Students are expected to be in class or homeroom at that time.
-High school students should adhere to their chosen staggered drop off time.
+Students who are late need to report to the school office for check-in.

 At 7:15 a.m., all students who are on campus will report to their homeroom.